 Personnel in the Bursar’s Office maintain students’ housing records in Alva.
-External scholarship payments for Alva and Woodward students are coordinated on the Alva campus; personnel on the Enid campus coordinate Enid students’ external scholarships.
+External scholarship payments for Alva, Enid, & Woodward students are coordinated on the Alva campus.
 Alva personnel are also responsible for supervising operation of the telephone switchboard, mailroom, and courier services.

 The Bursar handles reconciliation and draw down of Title IV accounts.
 The Bursar’s Office is also responsible for coordination of credit card services for student billing.
 In addition, this office handles auxiliary accounts payable.

 Every effort is made to provide timely service to students.
 The Bursar’s Office constantly strives to increase efficiency, including extended hours during peak activity.

 The Business Office in Alva is open from 8:00 a.m. to 5:00 p.m.
 Monday through Friday of the fall and spring semesters.
 Fall and spring hours on the Enid campus are 8:00 a.m. to 5:30 p.m.
 Monday through Thursday and 8:00 a.m. to 3:00 p.m. on Fridays.
 At the beginning of the semester, we have extended hours for your convenience.
 You can find these extended hours in the class schedule.
 Summer hours (June and July) are 7:00 a.m. to 5:30 p.m.
 Monday through Thursday and closed on Fridays for all three campuses.